 Emma is experienced in representing clients at paper and oral parole hearings, Category A reviews and Judicial Review.

 Emma is a prison law solicitor who is particularly experienced in representing clients at paper and oral parole hearings, Category A reviews and Judicial Review.
 She is based in the northwest but is able to assist clients nationwide.

 She is passionate about robustly representing the interests of prisoners in the face of negative recommendations and has a track record of success before the Parole Board in cases where there is no professional support for progression.

 Emma also has a particular interest in assisting those with mental health needs and/ or those who have been detained under the Mental Health Act during their sentence.

 Emma is autistic herself and this gives her a unique perspective and understanding when assisting neurodiverse clients.

-Emma is co-chair of Young Legal Aid Lawyers, an organisation which campaigns for a sustainable legal aid sector, promotes the interest of new entrants into the profession and advocates social mobility and diversity in the sector.
+Emma is a former co-chair of Young Legal Aid Lawyers, an organisation which campaigns for a sustainable legal aid sector, promotes the interest of new entrants into the profession and advocates social mobility and diversity in the sector.

-In what is left of her spare time Emma enjoys running and boring other people about how much she enjoys running.
+In what is left of her spare time, Emma enjoys running and boring other people about how much she enjoys running.